 What came first, the chicken or the egg is a conundrum that is unlikely ever to be solved.
 The same question concerning foxhunting and point-to-point racing, on the other hand, is quite simple to answer.
 We have to go back as far as the fifteenth century and maybe even earlier to discover the origins of foxhunting.
 In its beginnings, it's likely the same hounds were used for hunting both hares and stags.

 It was in the eighteenth century that foxhunting as we know it started to take shape, and for this we can thank Hugo Meynell, the father of modern foxhunting, and his period of Mastership at the Quorn.
-It wasn't long before the sport became a favourite pastime of the well-to-do crowd.To read more, log in above or click here to subscribe.
+It wasn't long before the sport became a favourite pastime of the well-to-do crowd.To read more, a subscription is required.
+Log in or click here to subscribe.